parisholley/road-runner/README.md

 ![travis](https://travis-ci.org/parisholley/road-runner.svg?branch=master)

-A router for when latency is Wile.
-E. Coyote :)
+A router for when latency is Wile E. Coyote :)

 ## Why is it fast?